szehiml/dm-pta-mc/README.md

 - pbh_input.txt: exmple input file for PBH (monochromatic halo mass function, point mass)
 - AX_input.txt: example input file for axion minicluster

+Example data for the axion minicluster model can be found in /examples/data/.

 Details of each parameter can be found in the example input files.

 The output is saved in the /data folder.

+The module that computes the signal shape is /src/signals.py

 <!-- 2.
 Supplementary module (signal shape) -->